Our Services

 If your child develops any of the following after possible mouse or viral exposure, seek medical attention immediately:

-For non-urgent symptoms—runny nose, mild cough, low-grade fever—try using this free Medically approved LLM Symptom Checker Chat Bot to help you understand what might be happening and decide whether a doctor's visit is needed.
+For non-urgent concerns like runny nose, mild cough, or low-grade fever, check your child's symptoms with Ubie's free AI-powered tool to better understand what might be causing them and whether a doctor's visit is necessary.

 By following these non-toxic viral sterilization steps, you create a safer, healthier nursery.
 If ever in doubt, speak to a doctor about anything that could be life-threatening or serious.
 Your pediatrician can provide tailored advice for your child's needs.